-Please consult the posted schedules for official opening times of the university library.
+The FUA-AUF library is located in Corso Tintori 21.
+Please consult the posted schedules for official opening times.
 Also note that the library is for consultation only and it is not possible to borrow materials.
 The library is equipped with a scanner and internet access so that you may save or email a digital copy of the pages needed.

 Students may also utilize additional libraries and research centers within the local community: